 "We would not recommend a lenient policy on marijuana in a company that has safety-sensitive roles."

 For companies without such positions, a more lenient approach may be considered.
 For example, if you currently have a practice of testing all applicants or conducting random tests of your current employees, you may want to switch to testing only upon reasonable suspicion of impairment on duty.
 Most drug and alcohol policies take the stance of “zero tolerance” and have a provision that provides for testing in the event of suspicion of use.
 However, in the event there is ever a problem with an employee using or being impaired on the job, testing would not determine when the use occurred, so you cannot guarantee that it would not catch someone who used off-duty.

 We do not recommend taking out drug testing language completely or indicating that you will not test for marijuana as these would make it harder for you to enforce your policy that people not use or be impaired by drugs or alcohol while on duty.

 In general, having language that prohibits marijuana use and impairment on the job along with reasonable suspicion drug testing language may well screen out some candidates and employees who are recreational users.

 Want to learn more about marijuana policies?
-Watch the webinar, "Weed in the Workplace - Answers to Commonly Asked Questions."
+Watch the webinar on-demand, "Weed in the Workplace - Answers to Commonly Asked Questions."